warengonzaga/ipfs-support-extension/README.md

 ## 🐛 Issues

-If you're facing a problem in using The thirdweb Art Engine please let me know by [creating an issue here](https://github.com/warengonzaga/ipfs-support-extension/issues/new).
+If you're facing a problem in using the IPFS Support Extension please let me know by [creating an issue here](https://github.com/warengonzaga/ipfs-support-extension/issues/new).
 I'm here to help you!

 ## 📋 Code of Conduct